United Kingdom enterprise law: Water

 Water is a universal human right, and basic to survival.
 While the UK has the fortune of substantial rainfall, climate damage means water resources are under pressure, and less predictable than before.
 Historically, water for drinking, general use, or sewerage was largely left to private arrangements.
 The recurrence of water poisoning, and large public health crises were a part of people's ordinary existence until scientific advances of the 19th century.
 After the Broad Street cholera outbreak of 1854, John Snow first identified the cause of cholera as drinking water being polluted by excrement.
 Following the Great Stink of 1858, where the River Thames had become so bad smelling that it offended the Queen and forced Parliament to relocate, Joseph Bazalgette began to build the London sewerage system.
-Starting with the Public Health Act 1848 and its creation of a local board of health in each council, and the Public Health Act 1866, local government built drains, sewers, and began piping clean water to households.
+Starting with the Public Health Act 1848 (11 & 12 Vict. c.
+63) and its creation of a local board of health in each council, and the Public Health Act 1866, local government built drains, sewers, and began piping clean water to households.
 The Waterworks Clauses Act 1847 and 1863 provided model constitutions for the dozens of spreading private and local government water companies.
 The Public Health Act 1875 required all new houses to have running water and internal drainage.
 By 1944, there were over 1000 water suppliers in England and Wales, though 26 supplied half, and 97 a further quarter of total volume.
 The Water Act 1945 organised a national water supply policy, before the Water Act 1973 finally organised ten regional water authorities for England and Wales, and additional authorities in Scotland and Northern Ireland.
 However, following other privatisations, the Water Act 1989 changed the ten authorities into ten private water companies, each with a local monopoly, subject to price caps of a new regulator known as Ofwat.
 Scottish Water, after a public campaign remained publicly owned, and as a result has maintained significantly lower prices than in England and Wales.
 Only around 10 per cent of water companies around the world are privatised, tending to be less efficient and more expensive.